 The Cerber malware is often hidden inside a Microsoft Word macro which makes it difficult to detect, and is more likely to be opened than other executable files by Word users.

-Machine learning-based algorithms have failed to detect the latest version of Cerber, demonstrating that malware is becoming more sophisticated and its authors are specifically aiming to avoid detection.
+Machine learning-based cyber security algorithms have failed to detect the latest version of Cerber, demonstrating that malware is becoming more sophisticated and its authors are specifically aiming to avoid detection.

 Cerber even offers an affiliate program, providing would-be hackers with everything they need to run a ransomware campaign in exchange for a 40% cut of the profits.
 We can expect to see more of this “ransomware as a service” type trend in 2017.

 Locky is another ransomware that spreads itself primarily through Word macros.
 The malware is most commonly sent as a Word attachment in an email disguised as an invoice.
 When the user opens the document, it is full of gibberish apart from the phrase, “Enable macro if data encoding is incorrect.”
 On enabling macros, the encryption trojan is run and files are encrypted and renamed with the locky extension.
 A message displayed on the desktop directs users to a website to pay the ransom.

 Any encrypted files that are synced to the cloud will also become infected on the cloud, as this Dropbox user experienced, with over 170,000 files affected and no clear way of restoring his data.

 A year ago the Hollywood Presbyterian Medical Center was infected with this malware and forced to pay $17,000 to retrieve patient data.